Is shopping for the best family cell phone plan driving you crazy? We get it.

 Nevertheless, after you select your data amount, you can add tablets, hotspot, or a connected device to the plan.
 If the plan's size is too large, you can switch sizes at any time you wish.

 Verizon Family Base

-Well, that's what FamilyBase is for.
+Well, that's what FamilyBase is for, just like any other parental control app the competitive networks offer.
 FamilyBase (or Family Base) provides parents with insight and control over when, how, and with whom your son communicates.
-If you wish to control who your child is in contact with, there is a feature that allows you to whitelist or blacklist new contacts added to their phone.
+If you wish to control whom your child is in contact with, there is a feature that allows you to whitelist or blacklist new contacts added to their phone.

 FamilyBase is only $4.99 per month per account.